cert-manager/website/content/next-docs/configuration/vault.md

 the case of using a `ClusterIssuer`.

-This authentication method also expects a `role` field which is the Vault role that the Service Account is to assume, as well as an optional `path` field which is the authentication mount path, defaulting to `kubernetes`.
+This authentication method also expects a `role` field which is the Vault role that the Service Account is to assume, as well as an optional `mountPath` field which is the authentication mount path, defaulting to `kubernetes`.

 The following example will be making use of the Service Account